linode/apl-docs/docs/for-ops/sre/upgrades.md

 4. Do a diff first: `otomi diff`
 5. Run the upgrade script
 6. Check the output and fix anything that needs fixing and repeat steps 4-6
-7. Commit the values when all is well and Drone syncing will take it from there
+7. Commit the values when all is well and the Otomi Tekton pipeline will take it from there